May I email the exam to a specified account?

 - Review the exam policy of the professor; the school policies and the Honor Code.

 - Appear in the scheduled classroom at least 10 minutes before the exam is to begin.
 Check the exam schedule to confirm the exam room, date and time.
+Note, that the exam may begin without you if you do not arrive to the classroom at least 10 minutes prior to the start of the exam.

 - Follow the instructions given by the professor or administrator at the time the exam is distributed.
-The default instructions include a) do not begin the exam until told you may do so b) count the pages and ensure each page is a distinct page (look for two page 2s, for example) c) do not leave the room to take the exam elsewhere, until you are told you may do so.
+The default instructions include a) do not begin the exam until told you may do so b) count the pages and ensure each page is a distinct page (look for two page 2s, for example) c) do not leave the room to take the exam elsewhere, unless and until you are told you may do so.

 - Read CAREFULLY any instructions given on the exam.
 Look at each page of the exam distributed.
 Do not assume that pages are blank.
 LOOK at each page.